AN/APG-63 radar family: AN/APG-64

-AN/APG-64 was a development of AN/APG-63.
-It did not enter service.
+AN/APG-64 was a development of AN/APG-63 associated with the proposed navalized variant of the F-15, specifically the F-15N-PHX that would have had the ability to use the AIM-54 Phoenix missile.
+The radar would have had higher transmit power and also incorporated a command datalink, track while scan, and software and computer changes for compatibility with the AIM-54.
+It and the proposed navalized F-15 did not enter service.

 AN/APG-70

 The APG-70 was a 1980s redesign of the APG-63 for greater reliability and easier maintenance.
 Additionally, gate array technology enabled the APG-70 to incorporate new modes with enhanced operational capabilities.
 To reduce production costs, many of the upgraded radar's modules are common with the F/A-18's APG-73 radar, while the computers / processors share an 85% commonality with that of the F-14's APG-71 radar.
+AN/AWG-27 is the Programmable Armament Control System developed from earlier AWG-20 for use in conjunction with APG-70 radar.

 APG-70 systems were originally installed on later model F-15C/D aircraft, but have since been replaced on those aircraft by the APG-63(V)1.
 As with the basic APG-63, the APG-70 is no longer in production; but were in service on the F-15E Strike Eagle, the Israeli F-15I and the Saudi F-15S.
-Also, as with APG-63, APG-70 also comes in two versions, both have identical air-to-air capabilities, but slightly different air-to-ground capabilities: APG-70 on F-15Is and F-15Ss exported to foreign customers has lower performance in that the resolution of Doppler Beam Sharpening (DBS) / Mapping / Synthetic Aparture Radar (SAR) modes for the APG-70 on F-15E of USAF were at least three times better than that of the APG-70 on F-15I and F-15S.
+Also, as with APG-63, APG-70 also comes in two versions, both have identical air-to-air capabilities, but slightly different air-to-ground capabilities: APG-70 on F-15Is and F-15Ss exported to foreign customers has lower performance in that the resolution of Doppler Beam Sharpening (DBS) / Mapping / Synthetic Aperture Radar (SAR) modes for the APG-70 on F-15E of USAF were at least three times better than that of the APG-70 on F-15I and F-15S.
 From 2017, the APG-70s on Israeli F-15Is were planned to be removed and replaced with the APG-82(V)1.